praveek/launch.en/help/launch-reference/publishing/publishing-flow.md

 After you have published your first library, it becomes important to understand the role of the upstream as you move newer libraries through the publishing flow.

-If a library is currently in the [!UICONTROL Development], [!UICONTROL Submitted], or [!UICONTROL Approved] stage, that library will inherit the rules, data elements, and extensions of any libraries that are on the upstream.
+If a library is currently in the [!UICONTROL Development], [!UICONTROL Submitted], or [!UICONTROL Approved] stage, that library will inherit the rules, data elements, and extensions of any libraries that are upstream.
 These inherited resources constitute a "baseline" for each library as they move through the publishing flow.
 Essentially, you can think of each new library simply as a series of changes to the baseline that is established by the upstream.
 This ensures that nothing gets unexpectedly overwritten from a previous library when a new iteration is published.

 What is included in the upstream depends on the current stage of the library.
 For example, libraries in the [!UICONTROL Approved] column only inherit resources from the [!UICONTROL Published] library, whereas libraries under [!UICONTROL Development] inherit resources from all other columns.